raissinging/Webb-Projects/README.md

 # The Webb Schools: My Projects
-My favorite projects from different classes during my time in high school.
+My favorite projects from different classes or things I did for fun during my time in high school.
 ## Word2vec Projects
 1: Uses machine learning to find the outlier from a list of words and generating a png image to visualize it.
 2: Uses machine learning to generate analogies and then checks how good they are.
 3: Uses machine learning to attempt to classify movie reviews as positive or negative